-Brown Daggett, the Resolution was unanimously adopted and Brown Daggett, the teach of the Allied Orders for ratif. an appropriate memorial to such organizations through represen-
+Brown Daggett, the Resolution was unanimously adopted memorial to each of the Allied Orders for and Brown Daggett, the teach of the Allied Orders for ratif. an appropriate memorial cation was forwarded to such organizations through represen

-He also offered for adoption by the Conference, the follow.
-He also onered for adoption to the "Pledge of Allegiance;" ing Resolution No. 2, in reference to the "Pledge of Allegiance;"
+He also offered for adoption by the Conference the follow.
+He also onered for adoption to the "Pledge of Allegiance;"

 Resolved.
-That the Federated Patriotic Societies, allied with, and kindred to, the Grand Army of the Republic, in ses. with, and kindred to, the sion assembled at Boston.
+That the Federated Patriotic Societies, allied with, and kindred to, the Grand Army of the Rennbis, allied with, and kindred to, the Grand Army of the Rennbis, in sec. with, and kindred to, the sion assembled at Boston.
 August 11, 1924, and consisting of

-The Grand Army of the Republic, The Woman's Relief The Grand Army of the G. A. R., The Daughters of Veterans, and the Sons of Veterans, Corps.
+The Grand Army of the Republic, The Woman Relations of the Republic, The Daughters of the Relations of the Republic, The Woman Relations of the R The Grand Army of the G. A. R..
+The Daughters of Veterans, Corps.
 The Laures of the Sors of Veterans, and the Sons of Veterans,